purerl/purescript/README.md

 [![PureScript](logo.png)](http://purescript.org) - Erlang backend

-A small strongly typed programming language with expressive types that compiles to JavaScript, written in and inspired by Haskell.
+A small strongly typed programming language with expressive types, written in and inspired by Haskell.

-This fork is a PureScript backend targetting Erlang source.
+The original PureScript project compiles to JavaScript, but this fork is a backend targetting Erlang source.
 The [purerl](https://github.com/purerl) organisation hosts ports of some core libraries.

 To use it, it is recommended to use [psc-package](https://github.com/purescript/psc-package) and the [purerl package sets](https://github.com/purerl/package-sets).
 In a psc-package project, compile with something like
 ```